Translations and Internationalization (i18n)

 translates to "Loading"

-to a different phrase, but only on the alert monitors page, prepend the phrase key with a PhraseNamespace
+differently only on the alert monitors page, prefix the phrase key with a PhraseNamespace

 (see translations):